Solar Battery Storage – FAQ

 Solar power prices are at a record low to the point where a return on your money is now possible in 3 to 5 years, and even less on larger systems.
 Part of the reason solar power is booming in Australia is the Federal Government incentive (which won’t be around forever).
-On a 5kW system the current rebate is around $4,000.
+On a 5kW system, the current rebate is around $4,000.

-A battery ready solar system can be installed today (without batteries) and can start saving you money off your power bills from day one.
+A battery ready solar system can be installed today (without batteries) and can start saving you money on your power bills from day one.
 A 5kW system can save you up to around $2000 a year off your power bills, so if you are likely to buy batteries in 2 to 3 years time, you can save a significant amount of money from your solar system before adding storage.
 If you buy a battery ready & expandable solar system such as Enphase or SolarEdge, once you are ready to add batteries you will be able to add additional panels as needed.

 With battery ready solar system, we simply add the batteries by running a cable from the battery bank directly into your meter board, where we install an energy management hub that connects your batteries to your existing solar system and your home.
 These smart systems include full system monitoring that is connected to the cloud, allowing you to manage your solar & storage from anywhere in the world.

-Will solar storage mean no more black-outs?
+Will solar storage mean no more blackouts?